 Especially when you use Azure Site Recovery for BCDR.
 As the ASR agent has a slight delay on supporting the latest Linux kernel versions.

-Ubuntu was one of the first Linux distributions offering an Azure optimized kernel.
-Since then the Azure optimized kernel is the default one for Ubuntu VMs on Azure installed by the official Azure Marketplace images.
+Ubuntu was one of the first Linux distributions offering an Azure-optimized kernel.
+Since then the Azure-optimized kernel has been the default one for Ubuntu VMs on Azure installed by the official Azure Marketplace images.

-Afterwards you know which packages needs to be installed.
+Afterward, you know which packages need to be installed.

 > sudo apt install linux-image-5.3.0-1009-azure \ linux-tools-5.3.0-1009-azure \ linux-cloud-tools-5.3.0-1009-azure \ linux-headers-5.3.0-1009-azure \ linux-modules-5.3.0-1009-azure \ linux-modules-extra-5.3.0-1009-azure

-As I did my demo with Ubuntu 18.04 on Azure, I experienced that it is required adding the unsigned kernel image package to the removal list.
+As I did my demo with Ubuntu 18.04 on Azure, I experienced that it is required to add the unsigned kernel image package to the removal list.
 Otherwise apt installs it during the removal process of the actual kernel.